DanielBatesUK/fuel-price-map/README.md

 ## ⚙️ Setup

+> [!WARNING]
-You must have a client id and client secret for the UK government's Fuel Finder Public API.
+> You must have a client id and client secret for the UK government's Fuel Finder Public API.
 For more information [look here](https://www.developer.fuel-finder.service.gov.uk/public-api).

 ### 1. Install dependencies